1. Skip to content

 The city is situated on the Oder at a point where several tributaries — including the Olawa, the Widawa and the Sleza — meet.

-When the flood wave comes, it is likely that several districts will be flooded, even if only by the rising groundwater.
+When the flood wave comes, it's likely that several districts will be flooded, even if only by the rising groundwater.

-At about 2 a.m. on Sunday morning, the first major flood wave reached the city of Klodzko on the Eastern Neisse river.
-Now that the water level has dropped there, the full extent of the devastation is apparent.
+At about 2 a.m. on Sunday morning, the first major flood wave reached the city of Klodzko on the eastern Neisse River.
+Now that the water level has dropped there, the full extent of the devastation has become apparent.

-On Sunday evening, Jacek Sutryk, the mayor of Wroclaw, issued the highest flood warning level available.
-"I would prefer to be prepared for the worst rather than for too little," he said at a press conference.
+On Sunday evening, Wroclaw Mayor Jacek Sutryk issued the highest flood warning level available.
+"I would prefer to be prepared for the worst, rather than for too little," he said at a press conference.

-The city authorities have also warned citizens about false information in circulation.
-Posting on X, they said that it was not true that river dykes would be blown up, that tap water in the city was poisoned or that "thousands of people would be forcibly evacuated."
+City authorities have also warned citizens about relying on false information.
+Posting on X, they said it was not true that river dikes would be blown up, that tap water in the city was poisoned or that "thousands of people would be forcibly evacuated."
 The city appealed to citizens to only trust information from official sources.

 Residents of Wroclaw are taking every precaution to protect their propertyImage: Marta Thor/DW

-Another measure introduced on Monday was offering free sand so people could fill sandbags for the protection of their private property.
-Even before it opened at midday, the traffic was chaotic.
+Another measure introduced on Monday was the free sand.
+Even before the depot opened at midday, the traffic was chaotic.
 "We put a diversion in place.
 People only had to wait patiently in line.
 But they completely panicked.
 It's pure chaos," said one staff member.

-The yard is a hive of activity: People are everywhere, busily clambering over mounds of sand and hauling sandbags to their cars.
+On Monday, the yard is a hive of activity.
+People are everywhere, busily clambering over mounds of sand and hauling sandbags to their cars.

 Antoni Wysnul is only 15 years old.
 He asked to be excused from school to help out as a volunteer.
 He tirelessly shovels sand into bags and hoists them onto shopping carts and hand trucks from the nearby DIY store and into the trunks of waiting cars.
 "There just isn't enough sand," he says.
 "We'd need at least four times as much."